foremast/foremast/_docs/infra_assumptions.rst

 - Foremast IAM Access:

   - Will need credentials set up in a Boto3 configuration file.
-See :doc:`aws_creds` for details.
+See :ref:`aws_creds` for details.

   - IAM user or role will need the following permissions: